HannaGfrorer/Dog-quiz/README.md

 -solution; Add the script of fontawsom in the head of the quiz.html.
 4. The next button is visible below the relod button without any function.
 -solution; moved the next button in to the div.
+5. Got an error when I checked with the console, that javascript was loaded incorrectly.
+- Solution: removed javascript from index.html page.

 # Deployment